Learn How to Remove Stains On Clothes

-Do you have problem removing stains on clothes?
+Do you have the problem removing stains from clothes?
 Most of us do.

 You can, however, remove stain easily if you take action immediately.
 The longer you let it be there, the tougher it will be.
 Remember to treat this offending stain first, before you put your clothes in the washing machine.
 Blot it gently.
 Do not rub, as it will only make matter worse especially if you do it with hot water.